carpentries/instructor-training/episodes/14-live.md

 >> rather than ten-fold faster as she could with slides.
 >> *   Learners get to see instructors' mistakes *and how to diagnose and correct them*.
 >> Novices are going to spend most of their time doing this,
->> but it's left out of most textbooks.
+>> but it is left out of most textbooks.
 >>
 >> Some challenges are:
 >>